 The pros and the cons of keratin

-- With a keratin treatment, your hair will not be stick straight—it will be frizz-free and less dry
+- With a keratin treatment, your hair will be frizz-free and less dry

-- The keratin treatments discussed here purport to cut blow drying time in half
+- The keratin treatments discussed here claim to cut blow drying time in half

 - Your hair will feel silky and healthy

 - Some bloggers maintain that their keratin treatments lasted four to six months.
-Your results will depend, of course, on how long your hair is and how fast it grows
+Your results will depend, of course, on the length of your hair is and how fast it grows

-- You may be able to try styles you never considered before because the texture of your hair will be different
+- You may be able to try new hair styles because the texture of your hair will be different

-- You will spend at least three hours at the hairdresser
+- You will spend at least three hours in the salon

 - There are keratin horror stories out there so use this article in conjunction with your own research to do your due diligence.
 This is not the time to use an inexperienced stylist or try to get a discount.
 If there is a mistake, you will be stuck with it for a long time.

 * * *